AzariasB/escaya/README.md

 * Error recovery mode with incremental parsing support
 * Errors diagnostics and reporter
 * JSON friendly
+* Possible to use a custom AST such as ESTree and Babel AST
 * No backtracking
 * Low memory usage
 * Optimized for use on handheld devices such as a mobile phone or tablet